davidtchiu/davidtchiu.github.io/teaching/cs455/hwk3.ddl/index copy.md

 #### Raw Enrollment Data

 To best serve you, the university provided a dump of its enrollment data into a comma-delimited file.
-A snippet of this file, shown below,  represents just 0.01% of the actual size of data to see if you can build a database around it for querying and more manageable analysis.
-They say that the remaining 99.99% of the data set follow the same format. **You are not allowed to make changes to the file given to you.**
+(Aside: This is how data usually is presented to you in the real world.).
+They give you a snippet of this file, shown below, which represents just 0.01% of the actual size of data to see if you can build a database around it for querying and more manageable analysis.
+They say that the remaining 99.99% of the data set follow the same format. **You are not allowed to make changes to this file.**

 ```
 studentID,studentName,class,gpa,major,CourseNum,deptID,CourseName,Location,meetDay,meetTime,deptName,building